7 Cheap Ways to Stay Warm Without Cranking the Heat

 Pros

-• Very affordable way to improve window insulation
+• Very affordable window insulation upgrade

-• Machine washable and wrinkle-resistant polyester fabric
+• Machine washable and wrinkle-resistant

 Cons